A deep and abiding love of Oriental Beauty

 Thoughts on 'Small Enlightenments and of course, Tea as Practice to WAKE UP!

 Seeing the ocean as I rarely do, it has become an opportunity to question my daily habit of defining reality before experiencing it.
-Wonderfully, almost teasingly, the Universe urges me to try to see at the waves with scrutiny or critique because it simply cannot be done!
+Wonderfully, almost teasingly, the Universe urges me to try to see the waves with scrutiny or critique because it simply cannot be done!

 It resists my tendency to “script” my experience there—to create a personal drama of what’s happening around me.
 The sea is far too vast for my ego to get to penetrate these moments with its memories of beachdays past.
 There is just THIS ocean and THIS moment, just NOW and then gone!